chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: how the laser data is interpreted in the python node script?  my idea is to just use the "ranges" from the LaserScan message which contains the measurement values for each laser beam in meters, what's your method?
+# frage how the laser data is interpreted in the python node script?  my idea is to just use the "ranges" from the LaserScan message which contains the measurement values for each laser beam in meters, what's your method?